-Prior to the consultation, a recent mammogram should be obtained and weight loss should be attempted.
+Prior to the consultation with Dr. Park, a recent mammogram should be obtained and weight loss should be attempted.
 During the consultation, measurements of the breast, nipple position, body, height, and weight help determine if a reduction is an option and what technique will be chosen.
 Insurance companies require these measurements, photographs, a history of problems and previous treatment, and the planned reduction volume in order to determine potential coverage.
 Dr. Park will determine if there is a possibility for insurance coverage and assist with authorization in those cases.
 If insurance denies or the breast characteristics do not make breast reduction medically indicated, a reduction mammoplasty can be performed with self payment.

 The biggest drawback to a breast reduction is scarring, although most patients are happy with the trade off.
 Most breasts will require an inferior pedicle wise pattern reduction which leaves scars that extend around the areola, down to the inframammary fold, and across the inframammary fold in the shape of an anchor.
 Certain smaller breast can be reduced without the transverse scar below the breast, using a vertical breast reduction technique either medially or superiorly based pedicle.
 This method often leaves some excess skin at the bottom of the breast that dissipates in time, but may require a minor excision later.
 Projection is often greater with this technique, but 6 – 12 weeks of settling is necessary before the final result is appreciated.
 The nipple is left attached to blood and nerve supply and rotated up before adjusting the skin envelope for closure.
 Sensation, nipple survival, and nipple function should remain normal.
 Patients with extremely large breasts (gigantomastia) may require a technique where the lower breast is removed and the nipple is transferred as a free graft, disrupting the sensation and functional ducts.